statOmics/MSqRobHurdlePaper/README.md

 ### Making the plots

 Again, thanks to the saved files, each of these files will rund independently.
 "1_comparison_plots.Rmd" creates all the plots in the main article, while "2_supp_comparison_plots.Rmd" creates all the plots in supplementary information.
 "2_supp_comparison_plots.Rmd" also outputs the data on which the supplementary tables are based.

-## How to apply the hurdle model to your own dataset

-In this repository, we give two example analyses: one for the CPTAC dataset and one for the HEART dataset (PRIDE ID PXD006675).
-You can adjust these examples to your own specific analysis.
-To reproduce the hurdle model with the CPTAC dataset, you will need to follow the instructions in the following files sequentially:

-- 1_analysis_CPTAC_MSqRob.Rmd
-- 5_analysis_CPTAC_quasi-binomial_counts.Rmd (you can ignore the spectral counts here)
-- 6_analysis_CPTAC_Hurdle.Rmd

-To reproduce the hurdle model with the HEART dataset, you will need to follow the instructions in the following files sequentially:

-- 1_analysis_PXD006675_MSqRob.Rmd
-- 2_analysis_PXD006675_counts.Rmd
-- 3_analysis_PXD006675_Hurdle.Rmd

 ## Help